albondad/daily-interview-pro/8.25.2019_Two-Sum/README.md

 PROBLEM PROVIDED BY DAILY INTERVIEW PRO

-Hi, here's your problem today.
 This problem was recently asked by Facebook:

 You are given a list of numbers, and a target number k.
 Return whether or not there are two numbers in the list that add up to k.